PierreLorenzi/HyperCardPreview/StackFormat.md

 ### Block Header

-A header for the data blocks.
+The header of the data blocks.

 Offset | Type | Content
 --- | --- | ---
 0x0 | UInt32 | The size of the block, including the header.
-Beware: in the stack "Stack Templates" of HyperCard 2.4.1, in the Master block, a unkown flag is set at the 2nd highest bit, so the greatest bits mustn't be read.
+Beware: in the stack "Stack Templates" of HyperCard 2.4.1, in the Master block, a unkown flag is set at the 2nd highest bit, so the highest bits mustn't be read.
 0x4 | UInt32 | The type of the block
 0x8 | SInt32 | The ID of the block
 0xC | UInt32 | *Alignment bytes, =0*